libxsmm/libxsmm/README.md

 Performing `make install-minimal` omits the documentation (default: `PREFIX/share/libxsmm`).
 Moreover, `PINCDIR`, `POUTDIR`, `PBINDIR`, and `PDOCDIR` allow to customize the locations underneath of the `PREFIX` location.

 **NOTE**: the library is agnostic with respect to the threading-runtime, and enabling OpenMP (OMP=1) when building the library is a non-default option (untested).
 The library is also agnostic with respect to the selected LAPACK/BLAS library, and linking GEMM routines (BLAS=1|2) when building the library may prevent a user to decide at the time of linking the actual application.
+Also, building the library with SSE=0 and AVX=0 omits any target specification (see also the TARGET flag in the [Performance Tuning](#tuning) section).

 ## Running
 ### Call Wrapper